Geographic Distribution and Habitat

 The behaviors and activities of the Diana monkey mainly take place in trees.
-They are not necessarily frequent leapers, since they are mainly arboreal quadrupeds and often climb while foraging for food.
+They are not necessarily frequent leapers, since they are mainly arboreal (tree-dwelling) quadrupeds (traveling on all fours) and often climb while foraging for food.
 Diana monkeys are active during the day and make quite a noisy presence in the forest.
 These monkeys communicate with each other with vocal calls and visual cues in response to a predator or another troop of monkeys.
-Their calls are used as a warning signal as well as a threat to the source of danger to their group (though not usually aggressive).
+Their calls are used as a warning signal as well as a threat to the source of danger to their group, though not usually aggressive.

 Diana monkeys are dirunal, which means they are mainly active during the day.
 They have a unimale social structure, where only one male is found in each group.
 They live in groups of 15 to 50 individuals.
 Males tend to disperse from their natal group (the group in which the individual was born), while females remain in their natal group through adulthood.

 The group size in many primate species, including Diana monkeys, can affect the group dynamics and social system.
 For example, Diana monkeys have a ranking system within their social group, and members are likely to compete for mates and resources.
 This is known as a dominance hierarchy, and arises when members of a social group interact with each other (often aggressively), causing both males and females to vary in their social rank.
 The maternal position in the group affects the position of her offspring, whether daughter or son.
 A female with a high social rank gives birth to high-ranking offspring.
 High-ranking females may have more foraging success or greater access to resources and mates.
 High-ranking males may have more mating opportunities.
 Lower ranking individuals have fewer mating opportunities and limited access to resources.